olcf/olcf-user-docs/accounts/olcf_policy_guide.rst

 Member Work
 ^^^^^^^^^^^

 Project members get an individual Member Work directory for each associated project; these reside in the center-wide, high-capacity Spectrum Scale file system on large, fast disk areas intended for global (parallel) access to temporary/scratch storage.
+Member Work areas are not shared with other users of the system and are intended for project data that the user does not want to make available to other users.
 Member Work directories are provided commonly across all systems.
 Because of the scratch nature of the file system, it is not backed up and files are automatically purged on a regular basis.
 Files should not be retained in this file system for long, but rather should be migrated to Project Home or Project Archive space as soon as the files are not actively being used.
 If a file system associated with your Member Work directory is nearing capacity, the OLCF may contact you to request that you reduce the size of your Member Work directory.
 See the section :ref:`retention-policy` for more details on applicable quotas, backups, purge, and retention timeframes.

 Project Work
 ^^^^^^^^^^^^

-Individual Project Work directories reside in the center-wide, high-capacity Spectrum Scale file system on large, fast disk areas intended for global (parallel) access to temporary/scratch storage.
+Each project is granted a Project Work directory; these reside in the center-wide, high-capacity Spectrum Scale file system on large, fast disk areas intended for global (parallel) access to temporary/scratch storage.
+Project Work directories can be accessed by all members of a project and are intended for sharing data within a project.
 Project Work directories are provided commonly across most systems.
-Because of the scratch nature of the file system, it is not backed up.
+Because of the scratch nature of the file system, it is not backed up and files are automatically purged on a regular bases.
+Files should not be retained in this file system for long, but rather should be migrated to Project Home or Project Archive space as soon as the files are not actively being used.
 If a file system associated with Project Work storage is nearing capacity, the OLCF may contact the PI of the project to request that he or she reduce the size of the Project Work directory.
 See the section :ref:`retention-policy` for more details on applicable quotas, backups, purge, and retention timeframes.

 World Work
 ^^^^^^^^^^

 Each project has a World Work directory that resides in the center-wide, high-capacity Spectrum Scale file system on large, fast disk areas intended for global (parallel) access to temporary/scratch storage.
+World Work areas can be accessed by all users of the system and are intended for sharing of data between projects.
 World Work directories are provided commonly across most systems.
-Because of the scratch nature of the file system, it is not backed up.
+Because of the scratch nature of the file system, it is not backed up and files are automatically purged on a regular bases.
+Files should not be retained in this file system for long, but rather should be migrated to Project Home or Project Archive space as soon as the files are not actively being used.
 If a file system associated with World Work storage is nearing capacity, the OLCF may contact the PI of the project to request that he or she reduce the size of the World Work directory.
 See the section :ref:`retention-policy` for more details on applicable quotas, backups, purge, and retention timeframes.

+Member Archive
+^^^^^^^^^^^^^^

+Project members get an individual Member Archive directory for each associated project; these reside on the High Performance Storage System (HPSS), OLCF's tape-archive storage system.
+Member Archive areas are not shared with other users of the system and are intended for project data that the user does not want to make available to other users.
+HPSS is intended for data that do not require day-to-day access.
+Users should not store data unrelated to OLCF projects on HPSS.
+Users should periodically review files and remove unneeded ones.
+See the section :ref:`retention-policy` for more details on applicable quotas, backups, purge, and retention timeframes.

 Project Archive
 ^^^^^^^^^^^^^^^

-The High Performance Storage System (HPSS) is the tape-archive storage system at the OLCF and is the storage technology that supports the User Archive areas.
+Each project is granted a Project Archive directory; these reside on the High Performance Storage System (HPSS), OLCF's tape-archive storage system.
+Project Archive directories are shared among all members of a project and are intended for sharing data within a project.
 HPSS is intended for data that do not require day-to-day access.
-Project Archive areas are shared between all users of the project.
 Users should not store data unrelated to OLCF projects on HPSS.
 Project members should also periodically review files and remove unneeded ones.
 See the section :ref:`retention-policy` for more details on applicable quotas, backups, purge, and retention timeframes.

-Local Scratch Storage
-^^^^^^^^^^^^^^^^^^^^^

-A large, fast disk area intended for parallel access to temporary storage in the form of scratch directories may be provided on a limited number of systems.
-This area is local to a specific system.
-This directory is, for example, intended to hold output generated by a user's job.
-Because of the scratch nature of the file system, it is not backed up and files are automatically purged on a regular basis.
-Files should not be retained in this file system and should be migrated to archival storage as soon as the files are not actively being used.
-Quotas may be instituted on a machine-by-machine basis if deemed necessary.
+World Archive
+^^^^^^^^^^^^^

+Each project is granted a World Archive directory; these reside on the High Performance Storage System (HPSS), OLCF's tape-archive storage system.
+World Archive areas are shared among all users of the system and are intended for sharing data between projects.
+HPSS is intended for data that do not require day-to-day access.
+Users should not store data unrelated to OLCF projects on HPSS.
+Users should periodically review files and remove unneeded ones.
+See the section :ref:`retention-policy` for more details on applicable quotas, backups, purge, and retention timeframes.

 .. _retention-policy: